iobroker-community-adapters/ioBroker.telegram/README.md

 }
 ```

-In order to send messages to groups, you have to invite the bot to the group you want the bot to post in.
+In order to send messages to the groups, you have to invite the bot to the group you want the bot to post in.
 By providing the `chat_id` to the JSON message payload you can actually send messages to those groups.

 In order to find out the `chat_id` you have to set the adapter's log level to `debug`.